bernie6401/NTUST_Web_Security/README.md

 > 4. Repair the sign up page bug.
 If I cancel css class name none, I can bypass recaptcha function.
 >
 > 5. Replace the js alert massage box to much more beautiful.
 You can browse [this page](https://getbootstrap.com/docs/4.0/components/alerts/#triggers).
+>
+> 6. Verify weak passwaord and email format corret or not.
+>
+> 7. Show the post according to the time order

 ***